dhh15/varieng/README.md

 # varieng
 GitHub area for code and other stuff relating to the English language variation theme

-The shiny app was produced by running the following scripts in this order:
+The data for the shiny app was produced by running the following scripts in this order:

 1. export-semiclean-ceec.R
 2. create-subcorpora.R